ASTUTE 2020: Using Your Personal Information

 - Job role/title of personnel involved in the project;

-- Total monthly employment costs attributed to the project of associated personnel;
+- Total monthly employment costs attributed to the project of associated personnel, including payslips where provided for the ASTUTE EAST operation to be used as evidence of match funding;

 - Preferred language of communication of enterprise lead contact; and